From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision: Experiments

 \subsection{Comparison with SOTA Methods}

-We embed multiple excellent SIRST detection networks ~\cite{li2022dense,yu2022infrared,yu2022pay,zhao2023gradient,dai2021attentional,zhao2024multi,dai2021asymmetric,wu2022uiu} into our framework.
+We embed multiple excellent SIRST detection networks ~\cite{li2022dense,yu2022infrared,yu2022pay,zhao2023gradient,dai2021attentional,zhao2025multi,dai2021asymmetric,wu2022uiu} into our framework.
 For fair comparison, we retrain all models with the same settings.
 Meanwhile, we also conduct detailed comparative experiments with various traditional methods~\cite{qin2019infrared,wei2016multiscale,dai2017non} and the latest LESPS framework~\cite{ying2023mapping}.
-More experiments can be found in the Supplementary Materials.
+More experiments such as MCLC~\cite{li2023monte} can be found in the Supplementary Materials.

 \textbf{\textit{Evaluation on the SIRST3 dataset.}} From \cref{tab:tab01}, when the networks (UIU-Net, MSDA-Net) are embedded into the LESPS framework for single point supervision tasks, they fail to exert their performance advantages on full supervision.
 This is because LESPS directly uses all point labels for training and starts label evolution at fixed loss or epoch values, which can not accurately control the optimal timing for label evolution.
 In contrast, our PAL framework addresses this issue effectively.
 The performance trend of DLNs equipped with our PAL closely matches that of full supervision.
-Our PAL framework can build an efficient and stable bridge between full supervision and single-point supervision tasks.
 At the same time, compared to LESPS, our PAL improves the IoU by 9.68\%-24.04\%, the nIoU by 14.53\%-31.06\%, and the $P_d$ by 1.99\%-12.03\% on the comprehensive SIRST3-Test.
-The improvement is very obvious.
+The improvement is obvious.
 Compared with the fully supervised task on the SIRST3-Test, our PAL framework can reach 79.33\%-86.94\% on IoU, 81.72\%-90.30\% on nIoU, and has comparable performance on $P_d$.
-Additionally, by observing the results on the three decomposed test subsets, our PAL framework has stable performance.
-Furthermore, from \cref{fig:fig05}, DLNs equipped with our PAL framework have target-level detection effects similar to those of full supervision, and they are significantly better than the LESPS framework.
+Additionally, from the results on the three decomposed test subsets, our PAL has stable performance.
+Furthermore, from \cref{fig:fig05}, DLNs equipped with our PAL have target-level detection effects similar to those of full supervision, and they are significantly better than the LESPS.